Marghrid/Algorithms-for-Computational-Logic/Proj2/README.md

 - a(i) = r iff feature r is assigned to node j, r = 1,...,K, j = 1,...,N

   a(i) = 0 iff i is a leaf (has no feature assigned)

+## Search:
+In order to find the minimum number of nodes required to build a decision tree consistent with all the inputs, i.e. the optimal solution, we experimented with the following search techniques:

+ - UNSAT-SAT search

+ - SAT-UNSAT search

+ - Binary Search

+ - Prograssion/Progressive(?) search

 ## Solvers: